 Some suggest that “left-handed genius” stems from being forced to use both sides of the brain more often, allowing lefties to process large amounts of information more readily, according to anythinglefthanded.co.uk , but the evidence to support that claim is largely contradictory.

-In fact, a recent study by Joshua Goodman, an associate professor at the Harvard Kennedy School, found lefties scored about 10 to 12 percent less than righties on “measures of cognitive skill”, even after controlling for health as babies and family background.4 (Several studies in the 1970s and 80s linked birth stress to handedness, but more recent reports are less conclusive.)
+In fact, the most recent study by Joshua Goodman, an associate professor at the Harvard Kennedy School, found lefties scored about 10 to 12 percent less than righties on “measures of cognitive skill”, even after controlling for health as babies and family background.5 (Several studies in the 1970s and 80s linked birth stress to handedness, but more recent reports are less conclusive.)

 Looking at five large studies of individuals in the U.S. and United Kingdom, and data on education and employment, Goodman further found lefties also had more behavioral and speech problems and were more likely to have learning disabilities.

 Lefties work in more manually intensive occupations than do righties, further suggesting that lefties’ primary labor market disadvantage is cognitive rather than physical,” Goodman writes in his 2014 abstract.

 Interestingly, five of the last eight presidents were southpaws: Gerald Ford, Ronald Reagan, George H.W.
 Bush, Bill Clinton and Barack Obama.
 Chalk it up to inconclusive evidence.

 Lefties are better athletes?